 While the water is heating up, place a dry skillet on high heat on stove top and pour the dry quinoa into it.
 Roast the quinoa grains for several minutes on medium-high heat tossing them constantly and until they pop frequently and smell like popcorn.
 Transfer the roasted quinoa to the pot of boiling water.
 This is a mistake that some people make: The water has to boil before adding the roasted quinoa!
 If your quinoa has roasted and is ready and your water isn’t, then set the pan with the quinoa aside on counter top and wait until the water is boiling.
 Then, you can add it!

 Immediately reduce heat and give it all one gently stir.
-Allow to simmer uncovered from anywhere between 15 to 30 minutes (timing depends on the type of quinoa) and until ALL of the water has evaporated.
+Allow to simmer uncovered from anywhere between 15 to 30 minutes (timing depends on the type and amount of quinoa) and until ALL of the water has evaporated.
 Don’t touch them or stir them anymore until they are done.

 But honestly, I never time the quinoa.
 This is what I always do: Half way through simmering when the water has reduced, make a small well or hole so that you can see the bottom of the pot.
 Let it cook more, checking the well from time to time.
 When there is no more water that’s shimmering at the bottom, they are done!
 Take pot off the heat and give the quinoa a gently stir.